IV:05:06 Employee Tuition Waiver

 C. The University of Tennessee and the Tennessee Board of Regents do not exchange funds for employees taking courses between the systems.

 VI.
 WHERE THE PARTICIPANT MAY ATTEND

-An employee is eligible to enroll in any Tennessee public post-secondary institution, and/or Tennessee Technology Center.
+An employee is eligible to enroll in any Tennessee public post-secondary institution, and/or College of Applied Technology.